The First Clinical Pig Heart Transplant and the Future of Cardiac Xenotransplantation

 - Li Q, Hara H, Zhang Z, Breimer ME, Wang Y, Cooper DKC.
 Is sensitization to pig antigens detrimental to subsequent allotransplantation?
 Xenotransplantation 2018; 25:e12393.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Heart Transplant, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Heart Transplant, Interventions and Structural Heart Disease

 Keywords: Transplantation, Heterologous, Cytomegalovirus, Galactose, Quality of Life, Receptors, Somatotropin, Graft Survival, Heterografts, Aorta, Thoracic, Baltimore, CRISPR-Cas Systems, Frailty, Gene Editing, Virus Activation, Waiting Lists, Heart Transplantation, Antigens, Heterophile, HLA Antigens, Immunosuppressive Agents, Risk Factors, Prognosis, Immunity, Innate, Cardiomyopathy, Hypertrophic, Heart Defects, Congenital, Adaptive Immunity, Acute Kidney Injury, Intensive Care Units, Death, Sudden, Morbidity, Morbidity, Allografts, Arrhythmias, Cardiac, Prostheses and Implants, Neoplasms